margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 A lesson on appreciating people's names.
 A lesson on giving candid feedback to people and listening to people well.
 A lesson on being ok with solitude and being ok with being single.
+A lesson on thoughts and conversations.
+A lesson on book writing.
+A lesson faith.
+A lesson on forgiveness.
+A lesson on drawing for change.

 <br>